Event Overview

 What is 3MT?

 Three Minute Thesis (3MT®) is a research communication competition developed by The University of Queensland.
 Ph.D. students have three minutes to present a compelling oration on their thesis and its significance.
-3MT is not an exercise in trivialising or ‘dumbing-down’ research, but challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.
+3MT is not an exercise in trivializing or ‘dumbing-down’ research, but challenges students to consolidate their ideas and research discoveries so they can be presented concisely to a non-specialist audience.

 History